 Counselling support for parents and carers.
 Mental health consultation for associated professionals.

 Are you concerned about the emotional or psychological well-being of a child, teenager or young person?
 Do you worry that they may be anxious or depressed, or struggling with relationships?
 Is behaviour beginning to feel out of control?
+Have you noticed that something is not right for them, is causing deep unhappiness, but nobody seems able to work out the problem?

 *CAMHS is known as CYPS in some areas (Children and Young People’s Services)